intuit/LocationManager/README.md

 // Cancel the request (won't execute the block) [[INTULocationManager sharedInstance] cancelLocationRequest:requestID];
 ```

+## Example Project
+An [example project](https://github.com/intuit/LocationManager/tree/master/LocationManagerExample) is provided.
+It requires Xcode 5 and iOS 7.0 or later.
+Please note that it can run in the iOS Simulator, but you need to go to the iOS Simulator's **Debug > Location** menu once running the app to simulate a location (the default is **None**).

 ## Installation
 *INTULocationManager requires iOS 6.0 or later.*